Keto Vanilla Birthday Cake

 This post may contain affiliate links.
 See my disclosure policy.

-If you’ve been on the hunt for a keto birthday cake that actually tastes like cake—not cornbread, not a brick, not something you politely choke down in front of your low-carb friends—this is it.
-This keto white cake has the soft, fluffy crumb and sweet vanilla flavor you’d expect from a classic celebration cake, plus a dreamy vanilla buttercream frosting that you’ll want to eat with a spoon.
-I’ll be honest, my chocolate keto cake usually steals the show around here, but after serving this at a family birthday party, even my chocolate lovers were converted.
-It’s light, spongy, and doesn’t scream “I’m on a diet,” which is exactly what a birthday cake should be.
+If you’ve been looking for a cake that actually tastes like the real thing (not cornbread, not a brick, not something you politely choke down in front of your low-carb friends), this is it.
+This keto birthday cake has a soft, fluffy crumb and sweet vanilla flavor you’d expect from a classic celebration cake, plus a vanilla buttercream frosting you’ll want to eat with a spoon.
+I’ll be honest, my chocolate cake usually steals the show around here, but after I served this at a family party, even my chocolate lovers were converted.
+It’s light, spongy, and doesn’t scream “I’m on a diet.”

-What sets this cake apart from all the other almond flour-based keto cakes out there?
-The secret’s in the texture—and trust me, that matters more than anything when you’re trying to recreate a traditional cake experience.
-Most low-carb cakes end up dense, dry, or worse… greasy.
+What sets this apart from other almond flour cakes?
+The secret is in the texture, and trust me, that matters more than anything when you’re trying to recreate a traditional cake.
+Most keto cakes end up dense, dry, or greasy.
 I wanted this one to have bounce.
-Soft, cloud-like bounce.
-So I brought in two MVP ingredients: oat fiber and whey protein isolate.
-Oat fiber adds that zero-carb, delicate fluff factor (it’s the insoluble part of oat husks, not actual oats), and whey protein gives the cake structure and lift, making it feel light instead of heavy.
+Real, soft, cloud-like bounce.
+So I brought in two ingredients that changed everything: oat fiber and whey protein isolate.
+Oat fiber adds a zero-carb, delicate fluff factor (it’s the insoluble part of oat husks, not actual oats), and whey protein gives the cake structure and lift without weighing it down.
+Together they do what almond flour alone can’t: make a cake that feels light.

-It took a few test rounds and a couple tragic cake fails, but this final version is everything I wanted in a vanilla keto cake.
+It took a few test rounds and a couple of tragic cake fails, but this final version is everything I wanted.
 It’s naturally gluten-free, has just the right amount of sweetness, and doesn’t rely on coconut flour or a dozen eggs to get the job done.
+If you’re into layer cakes, this base also works as a strawberry shortcake or paired with my ice cream cake for something extra.

 - Actually fluffy.
 Like boxed cake mix fluffy.
 No weird dense texture or dry crumb.